 GOVT 185.
 Problems of Urbanization.
-An examination, within the urban setting, of the problems generated by the politicaleconomic system and the attempts by government and nongovernment agencies to solve these problems.
+Examination, within the urban setting, of the problems generated by the political-economic system and the attempts by government and non-government agencies to solve these problems.
 Prerequisite: GOVT 001 or equivalent.
 3 units.

 GOVT 189.
 Special Studies in State and Local Government and Politics.
-A seminar to introduce students to the investigation of questions in State and Local Government and Politics.
+Seminar to introduce students to the investigation of questions in State and Local Government and Politics.
 Provides an opportunity to define a topic, conduct research, and present findings.
-Government majors or instructor permission.
-May be repeated for credit with instructor permission.
+Government majors or permission of instructor.
+Note: May be repeated for credit with instructor permission.
 3 units.

 GOVT 195.
 Government Internship.
 Supervised work experience in an approved legislative or administrative office at some level of local or state government, or in a politically-related organization that is concerned with government.
 Supervision is provided by the faculty instructor and responsible officials in the work situation.
 Note: Open to all upper division students, subject to instructor permission.
-Non-majors may satisfy the prerequisite by passing an examination in California State and Local Government.
+Nonmajors may satisfy the prerequisite by passing an examination in California State and Local Government.
 No more than 6 units of GOVT 195 may be offered in the major.
 Prerequisite: GOVT 180 or GOVT 182 previously or concurrently.
 1-6 units.

 GOVT 195A.
 Internship.
 Prerequisite: Passing score on the WPE.
-A minimum GPA of 2.5 (both in the major and overall) is required.
+Minimum GPA of 2.5 (both in the major and overall).
 Graded Credit/No Credit.
 1-6 units.